phescobar07/network-diagnostic-tool/README.md

-# 🧠 Network Diagnostic - Paulo Henrique Edition
+# 🧠 Network Diagnostic - GOAT Edition

 A beginner-friendly internet diagnostic tool built in Python.
 Designed for quick checks of gateway connection, internet status, IP info and speed test — all in one run.